lindseyhobbs725/115_git_practice/README.md

 Practice repo for Data 115 students

-This repo corresponds to the guide posted on Blackboard for basics fo git usage.
+This repo corresponds to the guide posted on Blackboard for basics of git usage.